 We are fortunate to have Carlos and Tita working as a team, to share their rich musical experience on a daily basis with the boys and girls of Kusi Kawsay.
 They teach the classes together, and together compose their songs— listening to the sound of the cycles of the wind, water and nature of the Andes.
 Not only do they impart ancestral vibrations and tones that resonate in the students, but they also impart important ancestral values and teachings that ensure healthy and happy students at Kusi Kawsay, and strong and sensitive citizens of the future.

-Our Nutrition Awareness Program is able to:
+Our Nutrition Awareness is realized through:

-Promote awareness and pride in the valuable Andean ancestral agrarian heritage and native nutritional food crops that are gaining increasing world recognition.
+Promoting awareness and pride in the valuable Andean ancestral agrarian heritage and native nutritional food crops that are gaining increasing world recognition.

-*Our Nutrition and Wellbeing cause ensures the continuation of healthy minds living in healthy bodies.
+Ensuring the continuation of healthy minds living in healthy bodies.